jamescherti/minimal-emacs.d/README.md

 Replace `FILENAME.el` with the actual name and DESCRIPTION with a brief description of its purpose.

 *(Only if you know what you're doing: Removing `no-byte-compile: t;` from your init files allows Emacs to compile them, improving load and execution speed.
 However, if you do so, you may need to add required dependencies.
-For example, if you're using `use-package`, add `(require 'use-package)` at the top of `post-init.el` to ensure all necessary `use-package` variables and functions are loaded.)*
+For example, if you're using `use-package`, add `(require 'use-package)` at the top of `post-init.el` to ensure all necessary `use-package` variables and functions are loaded. **The only init file where `no-byte-compile: t` should never be removed is `early-init.el`**, because if this file is compiled, Emacs may load an outdated compiled version.)*

 **Important:** The examples in this README reference pre/post init files in the `~/.emacs.d/` directory, but the files `pre-early-init.el`, `post-early-init.el`, `pre-init.el`, and `post-init.el` should be placed in the same directory as `init.el` and `early-init.el`, regardless of their location.